About BIHYU Martial Arts

 Excellence in details

 Small details matter.
-Precision, discipline, and attention to detail shape long-term mastery.
+Precision, discipline, and attention to detail are what lead to long-term mastery.

 Claudio Fernandez